Philadelphia University Admission Requirements

 |27 and Above||Good||>72%|

 |18 to 21||Reach||34%-47%|

 |Less than 18||Low||<34%|

 You will need above average high school grades to get into Philadelphia University.
 The average high school GPA of the admitted freshman class at Philadelphia University was 3.43 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #30 in Pennsylvania for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Philadelphia University accepts 60% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |3.50 to 3.75||18%||Avg +|